-According to the Wikipedia, minestrone is an Italian soup made with fresh seasonal vegetables, often with the addition of pasta or rice.
+Do you love minestrone?
+This favorite Italian soup is made with fresh seasonal vegetables, often with the addition of pasta or rice.
 Common ingredients include beans, onions, celery, carrots, stock, and tomatoes.

 There is no set recipe for minestrone, since it is usually made out of whatever vegetables are in season.
 It can be vegetarian, contain meat, or contain a meat-based soup base (such as chicken stock).